El Paso, TX

 I have eaten at the “other” Carlos & Mickey’s on Magruder for a number of years, and have largely dismissed it as a tourist trap, but my last visit was over ten years ago.
 Even as touristy as I thought it to be, it still had good food (I think much better than the ultimate tourist attraction of La Posta in Mesilla, New Mexico).
 I thought, though, that people went to Carlos & Mickey’s more for the drinks and the mariachis than the food.

-The actual name of the Magruder restaurant was Los Bandidos de Carlos & Mickey’s (perhaps the “bandidos” part was a reference to the prices they charged?).
+The actual name of the Magruder restaurant is Los Bandidos de Carlos & Mickey’s (perhaps the “bandidos” part was a reference to the prices they charged?).
 In any case, for whatever reason the Montwood location is strictly “Carlos & Mickey’s.”
-I think this is a good thing because this is what everyone calls both restaurants, and the fact that I had to list it on the index under the “L’s” meant that some people may not have found my review.
+I think this is a good thing because this is what everyone calls both restaurants, and the fact that it is listed on indexes under the “L’s” meant that some people may not have found information about it.

 The Montwood restaurant is relatively new and smaller than the original restaurant (so the Magruder restaurant is probably still better for the ambiance because of the hacienda style building and the outdoor patios, etc.).
-I frankly liked the food better on Montwood, though.
-Whether Carlos & Mickey’s has changed their food, whether it is different at the two locations, or whether my tastes have changed over the ten years since my last visit, is yet to be determined.
-I do make a recommendation, though, to visit the Montwood location.
+There is a question in my mind about which one has better food, and I have not been to the original restaurant recently to make a comparison.

 Chips and Salsa